dekorateio/dekorate/readme.md

 #### OpenShift extension for JUnit5

-Similarly to using the [kubernetes junit extension](#kubernetes-extension-for-junit5) you can use the extension for OpenShift, by adding  [@OpenshiftIntegrationTest](testing/openshift-junit/src/main/java/io/dekorate/testing/annotation/OpenshiftIntegrationTest.java).
+Similarly, to using the [kubernetes junit extension](#kubernetes-extension-for-junit5) you can use the extension for OpenShift, by adding  [@OpenshiftIntegrationTest](testing/openshift-junit/src/main/java/io/dekorate/testing/annotation/OpenshiftIntegrationTest.java).
 To use that you need to add:
 ```xml
 <dependency>